milonimittal/milonimittal/README.md

   </a>
 </p>
 <p align="center">
 I am a final year undergraduate at BITS Pilani.
-I love exploring the different fields in Computer Science.
+I enjoy exploring the different fields in Computer Science.
 I am currently working on Natural Language Processing and Image Processing through projects.
 You can go ahead to find my projects.
 You can get in touch with me at <a href="mailto:miloni.mittal@gmail.com"> miloni.mittal@gmail.com </a>